Alpe6825/KinectFusion-RealSense-AE/README.md

 ## DLLs:

-Copy the follwing Dlls to folder, which contains the .exe.
+Copy the follwing Dlls to the folder, which contains the .exe.

 - opencv_calib3d410.dll
 - opencv_core410.dll